pavankpdev/EVMIndex/packages/docs/docs/quickstart.md

 ```bash
 cp .env .example.env
 ```

-> NOTE: Update `src/setup.ts` file to add your contracts and events to be indexed
+> NOTE: Update `config.yaml` file to add your contracts and events to be indexed, we'll learn more about this in the upcoming section.

 Run the Indexer
 ```bash